6. DOG ENDS

 Of course it isn’t only the lady loves of Steve’s life who have noticed a change since he was selected for the hunts.
 His employers at the Devon Bus Company have voiced concerns too.
 Mo Hartford of the Dartmouth Park & Ride has this to say:

-‘While we have every sympathy for the trying circumstances Steve Wallinsky now finds himself in, our first concern is for the public we serve and it always will be.
-We have issued reprimands to our driver for his obvious recent reticence to allow passengers with dogs onto his bus and expressed our total, unequivocal objection to his action, totally at odds with Devon Bus Company policy to supplement his automatic opening doors with an inner portcullis type gate.
+‘While we have every sympathy for Steve Wallinsky, our first concern is for the public.
+We have issued reprimands to our driver for his obvious reticence to now allow passengers with dogs onto his bus and expressed our objection to his action, totally at odds with Devon Bus Company policy, to supplement his automatic opening doors with an inner portcullis type gate.
 It was essential that we are seen to address these issues otherwise our reputation for good service to the community will go to the dogs before Steve Wallinsky does.’

 Leave a comment